-brighter futurë: Cheshire East Council sight Cheshire East is an ArcGIS-based datastore where Cheshire East Council ublishes datasets relating to council operations and local facilities. ne platform is extensive for a datastore covering one local authority, and provide of 73 datasets on a range of topic areas, which are updated frequently.
+Insight Cheshire East is an ArcGIS-based datastore where Cheshire East Council publishes datasets relating to council operations and local facilities.

+The platform is extensive for a datastore covering one local authority, and provides a total of 73 datasets on a range of topic areas, which are updated frequently.